bphun/bphun/README.md

 I'm Brandon, a student at UC Irvine 🐜 🍽.
 I post some of my personal projects on here so you can see what I'm up to.

-If you found this page through LinkedIn or a job application I sent you, please have a look around and let me know if you want to learn more about me.
+If you found this page through LinkedIn or a job application I sent you, please have a look around and let me know if you'd like to learn more about me.

 ### 🔭 What I’m currently working on:
 Hmmmm, to be announced **soon** 🧐.